research-ag/wallet/README.md

 ## Usage

-Once you have installed the project and started the development server, you can access the HPL Wallet application in your web browser.
+Once you have installed the project and started the development server, you can access the ICRC-1 Wallet application in your web browser.
 Here are some basic usage instructions:

 - Create a new wallet and secure your wallet information.
 - Add your cryptocurrencies and manage your digital assets.